shakeelmohamed/shakeelmohamed.github.io/src/posts/2020-05-31-individual-how-what-definition/index.md

 * Think from a unique perspective
     * Think inside, outside, and about the box itself.

 These are AWESOME!
 They feel like my own core life principles!
-(Shout out to Ray Dalio's incredible book, [Principles)](https://amzn.to/2Mfxkl9).
+(Shout out to Ray Dalio’s incredible book, [Principles)](https://amzn.to/2Mfxkl9).
 I feel totally aligned and juiced up when I see this list.
-These are the 5 ways I've survived through life, it's like looking at a blueprint for the past decade!
+These are the 5 ways I’ve survived through life, it’s like looking at a blueprint for the past decade!

 ## WHATs

 WHATs are what you do.
 This section of the Golden Circle Theory takes the least amount of effort to define, you already know what you do on a daily/weekly/monthly basis.
 This is an opportunity to add some descriptive juice to those activities to reframe how you you think about your life.

-If I were to list out functional "tasks" that I personally do, it looks something like this:
+If I were to list out functional “tasks” that I personally do, it looks something like this:

 * Software engineering
 * Graphic design